SparkyzCodez/FSRM-Anti-ransomware/FSRM-Anti-ransomware Installation and Scheduler Setup.md

 !!!!
 Update 6Dec2019
 please note: This is currently incomplete, it is in progress but I didn't want to hold it back until it's done.
 The completed sections are rough but I think they're complete.
 Comments are very welcome.
+And news flash: I haven't run the spell checker yet.
+Be kind. ;-)

 !!!!

 [placeholder link to videos](https://github.com/SparkyzCodez/FSRM-Anti-ransomware)